 RTSI – Right To Subcultural Identity

-RTSI is the name of the first project and initiative in Sweden, working against discrimination of subculture/alternative people.
+RTSI is the name of the first project and initiative in Sweden, working against alterophobia and the discrimination of subculture/alternative people.

 The RTSI-initiative formed in 2014 and has been growing ever since.
 It is now based at and supported by SUB – the national organisation for subcultures in Sweden.
 RTSI are working with projects and campaigns to try to raise awareness about subcultures and to work against discrimination, hate and intolerance.

-RTSI are cooperating close to The Sophie Lancaster Foundation in the UK, who have done an incredible work throughout the years to Stamp Out Prejudice, Hate and Intolerance, Everywhere.
+RTSI are also cooperating with The Sophie Lancaster Foundation in the UK, who have done an incredible work throughout the years to Stamp Out Prejudice, Hate and Intolerance, Everywhere.

 The first RTSI – project